Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Background

 By leveraging the aforementioned uncertainty quantification (UQ) methods, there has been a growing interest in the development of uncertainty-aware ML models, particularly NNs.
 These research efforts can be categorized into two main categories:

 The first category of studies emphasizes quantifying uncertainty to enhance decision-making by communicating prediction uncertainties.
 Typically, these studies generate predictions accompanied by uncertainty estimates using one of the aforementioned UQ methods.
 Predictions with the highest uncertainty are flagged as potentially inaccurate, enabling more informed and cautious decision-making.
 Among these studies, MCD is widely employed in healthcare to quantify uncertainty and improve decision-making.
 For instance, in cardiac arrhythmia detection, gated recurrent neural networks (GRUs) with MCD provide well-calibrated uncertainty estimates, crucial for clinical confidence \cite{aseeri2021uncertainty}.
 Similarly, deep learning models with MCD are utilized for stroke outcome prediction, helping to identify high-risk predictions that necessitate further human evaluation\cite{martin2024uncertainty}.
 Another application involves the multi-level context and uncertainty aware (MCUa) model for breast histology.
 The model uses context-aware networks to learn spatial dependencies among image patches and applies MCD to measure confidence levels based on the standard deviation of multiple predictions.
-Lower standard deviations are interpreted as higher confidence, and predictions with low uncertainty are selected as confident. \cite{senousy2021mcua}.
+Lower standard deviations are interpreted as confident. \cite{senousy2021mcua}.
 Furthermore, MCD enhances colorectal polyp classification by utilizing predictive variance and entropy for uncertainty measurement, along with temperature scaling for confidence calibration \cite{carneiro2020deep}.
-Application of MCD is not limited to health care and in the domain of credit card fraud detection, MCD combined with ensemble methods quantifies prediction uncertainty, thereby enhancing the clarity of the system's reliability in the detection process \cite{habibpour2023uncertainty}.
+Application of MCD is not limited to health care and in the domain of credit card fraud detection enhancing the clarity of the system's reliability in the detection process \cite{habibpour2023uncertainty}.

 While MCD is a popular choice in healthcare, Bayesian deep learning techniques have found application across a wider range of domains, providing robust uncertainty quantification.
 In engineering applications, Bayesian neural networks (BNNs) and stochastic variational Gaussian processes (SVGPs) are used for building energy modeling, providing predictions with confidence intervals that optimize resource allocation and enhance model robustness\cite{westermann2021using}.
 In nuclear power plants, Bayesian models estimate predictive uncertainty to enhance decision-making and risk management in health monitoring systems\cite{yao2024uncertainty}.
 Another study leverages Bayesian networks in agribusiness risk assessment to quantify uncertainty and improve out-of-domain calibration, aiding financial decision-making\cite{teixeira2023bayesian}.
 Furthermore, in transformer diagnostics, Gaussian Bayesian networks (GBNs) are combined with black-box classifiers to quantify uncertainty, leveraging the strengths of different models to improve diagnostic accuracy through probabilistic predictions\cite{aizpurua2018uncertainty}.